VARDAAN17/project_sahaara/README.md

   pnpm dev
   ```

+  ---

+  ## Limitations:

-  ### NOTE: This project is Internet dependent (but can be resolve in future versions).
+This project is Internet dependent (but can be resolve in future versions).
+With future development → Offline-first system with SMS/IVR/offline apps to reduce internet dependency, making it much more disaster-resilient.